samir-101/samir-101.github.io/_pages/about.md

 Hi,
 I’m **Samir Hassan**, a **Mechanical Engineering Graduate** from [Bangladesh University of Engineering and Technology (BUET)](https://www.buet.ac.bd/), with a **CGPA of 3.43/4.00**.
 My **GRE score** is **320** (167 Quantitative, 153 Verbal and 3.5 Writing) and my **IELTS score** is **7.5**.

-My research interests include **Control Theory, Robotics, Reinforcement Learning, Autonomy, and Multi-Agent Systems**.
+My research interests include **Control Theory, Robotics, Reinforcement Learning, SLAM and Perception and Multi-Agent Systems**.

 Currently, I work as a **Machine Learning and Embedded Systems Engineer** at [Therap BD Ltd.](https://therapbd.com/) where I worked on: